06 Mar A measured approach to managing risk from third party bodily injury claims

-Finally, the investigation needs to account for venue.
-Each state has its own laws for assigning fault; some allow it to be apportioned by percentages, while others are all-or-nothing.
+Finally, the investigation needs to account for the venue.
+Each state has its own laws for assigning fault; some allow the degree of fault to be apportioned by percentages, while others are all-or-nothing.
 There are four major models for assigning negligence, with state-by-state variations among these.

 Because the liability assessment is the basis for setting aside cash reserves that will pay for an eventual settlement, a reliable estimate depends on knowledge of the law where an accident occurs.

 The purpose of settling an injury claim is to extinguish risk.
 “We always want to resolve claims at the earliest possible moment,” Tidmore says.
 “But it’s not about getting a fast, easy win; it’s about achieving a fair and equitable settlement that extinguishes the risk.”